shivannis/xandr-docs-public/xandr-docs/articles/invest/device-analytics-report.md

 ---
 title: Microsoft Invest - Device Analytics Report
-description: In this article, learn abput the Device Analytics report to access performance data from both the buy-side and sell-side, where impressions were delivered.
+description: In this article, learn about the Device Analytics report to access performance data from both the buy-side and sell-side, where impressions were delivered.
 ---

 # Microsoft Invest - Device Analytics report